 This Policy is concerned with bilingual1 learners (hereafter referred to as bilingual EAL learners) at Queen Elizabeth II High School who have a home language other than English.
+The definition of a bilingual learner is that it refers to 'all pupils who use, or have access to, more than one language at home or school - it does not necessarily imply full fluency in both or all languages (DfES 2003 Diversity of EAL Learners).
 These may fall into one of the following groups: